Camden residents hear first reading of FY 2014 municipal budget and council members weigh new contract for town's deputy police chief

 Council members ultimately decided to hold off on any decision until the town's 2014 budget is finalized.

-Page 2 of 2 - The package Cullen had presented Monday night was a tentative one, made without input from town department heads or the citizenry, Edmanson noted.
+The package Cullen had presented Monday night was a tentative one, made without input from town department heads or the citizenry, Edmanson noted.
 He wanted to wait until those persons had a chance to make a more thorough examination of the spending plan.

 In other actions, council approved a new three-year contract for its current waste management company, Republic Services.
 The new contract reduces trash collection fees by $3 a month, resulting in an annual $36 savings for town customers.